MicrosoftDocs/learn/learn-pr/azure/shift-nodejs-express-apis-serverless/includes/7-review-azure-function-application.md

 1. Named and set the method for each endpoint in the function's _function.json_ file.
 1. Added code to each function's _index.tx_ file to call the appropriate service.

-## Azure Functions folders
+## Functions folders

-The Azure Functions application has folders that map to each of their endpoints, as shown in the following table:
+The Functions application has folders that map to each of their endpoints, as shown in the following table:

 | Method | Route endpoint | Folder          |
 | ------- | --------------- | ---------------- |